cchitsiang/awesome-stars/topics.md

 ## html

+- [DS4SD/docling](https://github.com/DS4SD/docling) - Get your documents ready for gen AI
 - [bernaferrari/FigmaToCode](https://github.com/bernaferrari/FigmaToCode) - Generate responsive pages and apps on HTML, Tailwind, Flutter and SwiftUI.
 - [bigskysoftware/htmx](https://github.com/bigskysoftware/htmx) - &lt;/&gt; htmx - high power tools for HTML
 - [yangshun/front-end-interview-handbook](https://github.com/yangshun/front-end-interview-handbook) - ⚡️ Front End interview preparation materials for busy engineers
 - [novuhq/novu](https://github.com/novuhq/novu) - Open-Source Notification Platform.
 Embeddable Notification Center, E-mail, Push and Slack Integrations.
-- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Open-source RAG Framework for building GenAI Second Brains 🧠  Build productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic,
+- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
+Easy integration in existing products with customisation!
+Any LLM: GPT4, Groq, Llama.
+Any Vectorstore:
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [unrolled/render](https://github.com/unrolled/render) - Go package for easily rendering JSON, XML, binary data, and HTML templates responses.
 - [aullah/quickmenu](https://github.com/aullah/quickmenu) - The new era of mobile navigation for the web, we're out of hamburgers.